 - Cut/divide the intestine about 4 inches.

-- Put the intestine in large pot and add salt, garlic powder, onion powder, pepper, dried bay leaves
+- Put the intestine in a large pot and add salt, garlic powder, onion powder, pepper, dried bay leaves

 - When done boiling, drain the water, tap dry and let cool.